 While the emphasis here is on identifying with and taking action at the local level, this by no means is meant to promote a sense of isolation and division between peoples and locales.
 The issues facing us require that our local actions connect with national and global movements.
 The emerging vision is one of celebrating our differences while realizing we are also one people, all children of the Earth, all closely related.
 We are united by the common cause of healing our relationship with the planet, and each other.
 This can only be achieved by recognizing histories of colonialism and oppression and addressing the acute inequalities that exist today more than ever.
 Beyond the local level, a vital part of our transition is to cultivate an ethic of cooperation, collaboration, and solidarity between peoples and regions.

 The Roles of Evolution-Local

-By highlighting the inspiring work that is already happening, people will see what the Great Transition can look like, and will know that it is already underway.
+By highlighting the inspiring work that is already happening, people will see what the Great Turning can look like, and will know that it is already underway.
 It will embolden and encourage people, letting them know they are not alone, and that there are already others right there in the neighborhood who share their concern for place and planet.